mingukkang/ENAS-Tensorflow/README.md

 **Autors' implementation: https://github.com/melodyguan/enas**

 ## License
-All rights are reserved to the author of ENAS(Hieu Pham, Melody Y. Guan, Barret Zoph, Quoc V. Le, Jeff Dean)
+All rights related to this code are reserved to the author of ENAS(Hieu Pham, Melody Y. Guan, Barret Zoph, Quoc V. Le, Jeff Dean)